 - Political and capital market risks.
 Climate change may motivate changes in regulations, incentives and reporting requirements which affect manufacturing firms, including for example changes in product policy (21), rising environmental taxation (21), or increasing reporting requirements from capital market institutions.
 Furthermore, access to finance may become a risk if banks start to refuse credits to companies that are not managing climate risks properly (22).

-The exposure of workers to hot environments is expected to increase as a result of climate change.
+The exposure of workers to hot environments is expected to increase as a result of climate change, especially in sub-Saharan Africa, south Asia, and southeast Asia (46).
 Physical activities in hot environments can elevate the risk of heat-related illness, such as heat exhaustion and heat stroke, some of which may be fatal.
 In particular, outdoor workers are vulnerable to hot environments, and thus effective preventive measures are necessary in the workplace.
 In order to prevent heat-related illness, it is recommended that workers take breaks during working hours.
 However, this would lead to reductions in work time and labour productivity.
 The global future economic cost of heat-related illness prevention through worker breaks has been estimated under a wide range of climatic conditions (the so-called RCP2.6, RCP4.5, RCP6.0, and RCP8.5 scenarios) and socioeconomic conditions (the so-called SSP1, SSP2 and SSP3 socioeconomic scenarios) (31).

 Under a high-end scenario of climate change (RCP8.5), the loss of work time and labour productivity may result in a loss of 2.6 to 4.0% of Gross Domestic Product (GDP) in 2100 compared to current climate conditions (the year 2005 as a reference).
 The estimated cost in the low-end scenario (RCP2.6) is substantially lower: 0.46% - 0.49% in 2100.
 Estimated GDP losses will be less than 0.5% if the 2.0 °C goal of the Paris Agreement is achieved (31).